lancercat/VSDF/README.md

 https://www.kaggle.com/vsdf2898kaggle/osocrtraining

-The code has beed tested on a fresh Manjaro.
+The code has been tested on a fresh Manjaro.
 If the code is still failing, please open an issue or contact me.

 Since we only use Arch-Linux-based systems (Arch and Manjaro), backward compatibility issues may occur.
 We will try our best to patch the code should this happen.
 However, we cannot guarantee a sure fix on backward compatibility issues.